GonelaAbhi/Team_ZX/README.md

 - The full model development, preprocessing, and evaluation can be found in the notebook file

 - Techniques like feature encoding, data normalization, and model accuracy evaluation are implemented for optimal performance.

+- **Ensemble Approach for Higher Accuracy:** By combining multiple machine learning models, the system leverages the strengths of each model to improve overall disease prediction accuracy.

 ## 👨‍⚕️ Doctor Assignment System